dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 **Dimension Types**
-todo: add info on granularity
+todo: add info on granularity when we expose it

 ```graphql
 Dimension {